MessageSquare0x

 There is an emerging category that most comparison lists have not caught up with: platforms that collect data through adaptive individual conversations rather than static forms.

 Instead of sending the same 30 questions to every employee, these systems conduct one-on-one dialogues — adapting follow-up questions based on what the person actually says.
-The conversation goes where the employee's experience goes, not where the survey designer assumed it would.
+The conversation goes where the employee's experience goes, not where a static form assumed it would.

 This changes three things at once:

 • Completion rates climb because people engage with a conversation more readily than a form.
-Survey completion rates are a well-documented bottleneck — and the primary reason most analytics investments underperform.
+Low completion is a well-documented bottleneck — and one reason many analytics investments underperform.

 • Data becomes qualitative and continuous rather than quantitative and periodic.
 You hear why someone is disengaged, not just that they scored low.